ivanrododendro/pg-autoexplai-ai-analysis/README.md

 ### PostgreSQL Configuration

 Your PostgreSQL instance must be configured with auto_explain to generate execution plans in the log files.
-Settings must be logged in order for the script to identify the end of th plan.
+Settings must be logged in order for the script to identify the end of the plan.

 ## Configuration Files

-### prompts.txt
+### prompts_*.txt

-This file contains the prompts used for AI analysis.
+Those file contain the prompts used for AI analysis.
 It should include the following prompts:

 - `PLAN_ANALYSIS`: The main prompt for analyzing execution plans.
 - `FINAL_ANALYSIS`: The prompt for the final analysis